Post-Completion Optional Practical Training

 Step 1.
 Complete the Graduation Quarter Request through the Student Portal.

 Step 2.
-Make an appointment with an IP advisor or attend an OPT Workshop (see FAQ below for workshop information).
+Make an appointment with an IP advisor by contacting firstname.lastname@example.org or attend an OPT Workshop (see FAQ below for workshop information).

 Step 3.
 Gather the following documents: